Your Cart Is Empty

-The perks of water-based lube is that it’s easy to clean from your body and your sheets.
+The perks of water-based lube are that it’s easy to clean from your body and your sheets.

 The downside is that it does not really last all that long, which doesn’t make it ideal for anal sex.

-Oil-based lubes provide a more ‘slick’ and smooth experience as compared to other types of lubes.
+Oil-based lubes provide a more ‘slick’ and smooth experience when compared to other types of lubes.